sajal-halder/Online-Book-Shop-Micro-Service/README.md

     }`

   - Output For Unsuccessful Database Operation

     When This book already exists

     `{
     "error_message": "A book with the same name and author already exists."
     }`

-    When Inventory Service is unavaila
+    When Inventory Service is Unavailable

     `{
     "error_message": "Inventory Service is Unavailable"
     }`